-RE: Support for SB 110 - Extension of Medicaid eligibility for postpartum women
+RE: Support for SB 23 - Extension of Medicaid eligibility for postpartum women

-Chairwoman Felzkowski and members of the committee, thank you for the opportunity to share testimony with you today.
-My name is Sarah Currie and I'm the executive director of perinatal and neonatal services at Children's Wisconsin and oversee our neonatal intensive care unit (NICU), Fetal Concerns Center and the hospital's clinical nutrition team.
-I'm joined by my colleague, Dr. Jim Slawson, chief medical officer for Chorus Community Health Plans, an affiliate of Children's Wisconsin.
-Today, we're here to share Children's Wisconsin's (Children's) strong support for this important, bipartisan legislation.
-We want to thank you, Chair Felzkowski, for your leadership in authoring this proposal along with Senator Ballweg, Representative Rozar and Representative Kurtz; we appreciate the support from other members of the Committee as well.
-We'll be sharing perspectives on behalf of a number of providers and departments at Children's, including our medical, health plan and community teams.
+On behalf of Children's Wisconsin we appreciate the opportunity to offer written comments in support of SB 23.
+I am Amber Chibuk the executive director of perinatal and neonatal services at Children's Wisconsin and I oversee our neonatal intensive care unit (NICU), Fetal Concerns Center and the hospital's lactation and milk kitchen teams along with my colleague.
+I am joined in writing today by my colleague Dr. Kelly Hodges, chief medical officer for Chorus Community Health Plans, an affiliate of Children's Wisconsin.
+Children's Wisconsin's (Children's) supports this important, bipartisan legislation and appreciates Senator James and Representative Snyder for their leadership in authoring this proposal, with support from other members of this Committee and numerous bipartisan co-sponsors.
+On behalf of a number of providers and departments at Children's we will be sharing different perspectives, including from our medical, health plan and community teams.